ResponsibleTechWork/RespTechWork-website/_tools/pledge-works.md

 As a tech professional, you can write your own set of role-based pledges.
 If you're a member of an organization such as ACM, you can base them on their[ Code of Ethics](https://www.acm.org/code-of-ethics).
 If not, you can write your own based on what's important to you.
 (Hopefully more professional organizations and communities will eventually come together to create their professional codes.)

 Once you have your pledges, you can publish them on your website, LinkedIn profile, etc., and refer to them when you see something problematic at work or when working with a client as a freelancer.
-It might not be as powerful as referring to pledges your company, team, or client decided to uphold beforehand, but it's a start of a conversation.
+It might not be as powerful as referring to pledges your company, team, or client decided to uphold beforehand, but it's the start of a conversation.
 Referring to community best practices can also lend more weight to your argument if you can demonstrate something is frowned upon – or even forbidden – by your professional code.

 #### **3) Review outcomes together**